ZenanXing/BioCurve-Analyzer/README.md

 ### License & DOI

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details, and the DOI for the app is DOI.
+This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details, and the DOI for the app is [DOI].

 ### Citations